monishsareen/Movie-Recommender-System/README.md

-# Movie-Recommender-System
+# Movie_Recommender_Engine
 ## Problem Statement
-This project is divided into two parts:
+The project is divided into two parts:
 * **The Story of Film:** This section aims at narrating the history, trivia and facts behind the world of cinema through the lens of data.
 Extensive Exploratory Data Analysis is performed on Movie Metadata about Movie Revenues, Casts, Crews, Budgets, etc. through the years.
-Two predictive models are built to predict movie revenues and movie success.
-Through these models, we also aim at discovering what features have the most significant impact in determining revenue and success.
 * **Movie Recommender Systems:** This part is focused around building a recommendation engine; namely the Content Based Filter.
 The performance of the system is evaluated in both a qualitative and quantitative manner.

 ## Approach